SolomonRFeldman/victoria-3-map-history-editor/README.md

 Low Priority TO-DO:
 - [ ] Color in land mask and flatmap overlay properly.
 - [ ] Parallelize image processing

+Known Bugs:
+- If the map images load in the wrong order, they will layer in the wrong order Known Issues:
+- Land mask and flatmap overlay are not colored properly.